gb6162166/RL2INFO/README.md

 # Red Line 2 Mod for PA - Unit Specs

 </span>
 Red Line 2 is aggressive, balanced, and recognizable to all players.
-No extra learning required.

-gb6 recommends playing Red Line 2 using maps from the #gb6 Definitive map pack.
+No extra learning required - gb6 recommends playing Red Line 2 using maps from the #gb6 Definitive map pack.
 Red Line 2 is compatible with Legion Expansion.

 <span style="color:#FFCCFF">